Exception Handling in VB .Net

 • By using exceptions, programmers can write more robust and fault-tolerant code that can handle unexpected situations and recover from errors.

-• Exception handling is a critical concern of OOPs programming language, including VB .NET.
+• Exception handling is a critical concern of OOPs programming languages, including VB .NET.

-• VB .NET provides a robust set of features for handling exceptions, which helps the developer write more reliable and efficient codes.
+• VB .NET provides a robust set of features for handling exceptions, which helps the developer write more reliable and efficient code.

 Definition of Exception Handling in VB .net